Positivity bounds in vector theories: Conclusion

 \section{Conclusion}

 In this work, we have reviewed how EFT amplitudes for spinning particles are constrained by assuming a unitary, causal, Lorentz invariant UV completion and how this motivates the use of the transversity formalism due to its crossing symmetry properties to derive positivity bounds away from the forward limit.
 The application of these bounds to the Generalized Proca and Proca-Nuevo has allowed us to strongly restrict the parameter space of these models.
 We have first studied them separately, by exhibiting a set of ten inequalities each of their coefficients had to satisfy.
 This set further reduced to five independent bounds for PN, confining its parameters in islands, which we displayed in several figures.
 In particular, this work furnishes the first positivity bounds analysis of the PN model.
 Finally, we have highlighted an analogy between certain coefficients between the two theories, which lead to similar structures in the bounds for both theories.
 Overall, we have found that PN is more constrained by the bounds than GP.
 This makes sense as the PN coefficients are associated with multiple interactions, due to the non-linear realization of the Hessian constraint, and therefore appear repetitively in the bounds.
+We emphasize that this analysis has been performed at tree-level however the one-loop corrections considered in \cite{Zosso2021,derham2021quantum} where shown to arise at a higher scale.

 From a technical point of view, there would be various ways to tighten the bounds we derived in this work.
-First, we could use some improved bounds from \cite{davighi2021natural,tolley2021new,Arkani-Hamed:2020blm}.
-However, not all of their methods already apply to spinning particles or away from the forward limit.
+First, we could use insights from fully triple crossing symmetric bounds as derived in \cite{Sinha:2020win,Haldar:2021rri,Raman:2021pkf,Chowdhury:2021ynh,Sinha:2022sdo,tolley2021new,Caron-Huot2021,Du_2021}, however applying those bounds beyond the forward limit will require further generalizing the formalism.
 Second, the minimization of the indefinite polarization bound \eqref{eq.fabmain} could be made more precise, either using some numerical methods \cite{Cheung2016} or via a more systematic analytical minimization \cite{Zhou2019,Zhou2021}.
-Finally, we could also imagine including loop effects \cite{Bellazzini_2021,Arkani-Hamed:2020blm,Bellazzini2021}.
-This analysis would be facilitate by the works of \cite{Zosso2021,derham2021quantum} where the one-loop corrections of GP and PN have been worked out.
+These bounds could also potentially be further tighten or complemented with the use of pure causality bounds as illustrated in \cite{CarrilloGonzalez:2022fwg}.
+The application of these causality bounds could prove particularly useful when considering these EFTs on curved background as would be relevant for cosmology and Black Hole constraints.

 In practice, the bounds we derived could be used to restrict the parameter space of dark energy models, in complement to observational data.
 This analysis could also be combined with other constraints on the parameters arising for example from the presence of a Vainshtein mechanism on spherically symmetric background, as studied in \cite{De_Felice_2016} for the Generalized Proca, or else from imposing subluminal propagation of gravitational waves \cite{Melville_2020,Noller2021}.
 Similarly, these bounds could be joined with restrictions coming from stability analysis of quantum corrections or Swampland conjectures.